Gold Creek Reservoir – A Short Hike In Brisbane

 Brookfield General Store

-if you have time, stop at the general store in Brookfield on your way to or from this short hike in Brisbane.
+if you have time, stop at the general store in Brookfield on your way to or from Gold Creek Reservoir.
 We just drove past it, but Brookfield looks like a lovely little town and the general store has quite a lot of character from the outside.
 It was pretty packed when we drove past too.
 Brookfield General Store was built in 1871 and stocks local goods like honey, oil, jams, and serves up meals such as burgers, beef, pork ribs and pizzas.

 I’ll have to come back and experience this.
 Let me know in the comments if you’ve visited the store!